‘Are you forgetting what you just said?’ Julián Castro attacks Joe Biden’s memory

 Julián Castro is not pulling any punches.

-At tonight’s Democratic debate in Houston, Texas, the former United States secretary of housing and urban development went for the jugular during a fiery exchange with former Vice President Joe Biden as the two were sparring over their healthcare plans.
+At tonight’s Democratic debate in Houston, the former United States secretary of housing and urban development went for the jugular during a fiery exchange with former Vice President Joe Biden as the two were sparring over their healthcare plans.

 “You just said two minutes ago that they would have to buy in,” Castro said to Biden, regarding Biden’s plan to expand on Obamacare rather than create a Medicare for All system.
 “Are you forgetting what you said two minutes ago?”